Keerthisree-Sai/100-Days-of-Code-The-Complete-Python-Pro-Bootcamp/README.md

 ## 📚 Course Overview

 This bootcamp covers:
-- Core Python programming
+- Core Python Programming Fundamentals
-- Data structures & Control flow
+- Data structures and Control Flow
+- Functions and Error Handling
 - Object-Oriented Programming
+- File handling and working with CSV, JSON
 - Web development with Flask
-- Working with APIs & automation
+- Working with REST APIs and building your own
+- Automation with Python (e.g., Selenium, BeautifulSoup)
-- GUI development (Tkinter)
+- GUI development using Tkinter
+- Game development with Turtle and PyGame
-- Data Science basics
+- Data analysis basics using Pandas and NumPy
-- Capstone projects
+- Capstone projects and real-world applications
+- Version control with Git and GitHub